riad-azz/tiktok-saver/README.md

 The whole point of this project is to be used as a SaaS.
 While you might want to add more security or tweak few things, the service is ready and works as intended for downloading tiktok videos.

-If there is anything you think can be improved or can be handled better, please let me know by creating a new issue or contact me on discord `Riad#1732` or the new naming `riad1732`.
+If there is anything you think can be improved or can be handled better or you face any issues, please let me know by creating a new issue or contact me on discord `Riad#1732` or the new naming `riad1732`.

 ## Website Preview